-The idea is to have multiple streams of PASSIVE income that doesn’t require your constant attention.
-If at the moment you have a full-time job and are still building a business, it requires most of your attention and it’s OK.
+The idea is to have multiple streams of PASSIVE income that don’t require your constant attention.
+If at the moment you have a full-time job or are still building a business, it likely requires most of your attention and it’s OK.
 Just keep the intention of having multiple streams of passive income in your mind and be open to opportunities that may open up for you.

 The ultimate goal is to be able to provide a comfortable living for yourself and your family from each individual stream of income.
 This is a much more prudent way to achieve wealth than getting into risky investments.
 The idea here is to leverage your skills, experiences, inner wisdom and hobbies to expand your earning potentials.

 Below are a few investment vehicles to consider for your Investing money that are diversified among different asset classes: